 It is a beautiful village with spiral narrow streets, old traditional houses that have courtyards and colourful pots in their yards.
 One of the most beautiful images the visitor of Agridia will face is the donkeys who "help" the farmers in their agricultural work.

 The name of the Village:

-According to the Great Cypriot Encyclopedia, the word "wild" means "estates".
-So the village got its name, when it was granted as a property in July, a priestly Franc.
-The French tourist Mas Latri and Florios Voustronios, as Karouzis rescues, say that Agridia changed many real estate hands.
-More specifically, at the end of the 13th century, in 1287, it was owned by Jian de Verny, while in the 15th century it was originally in the Sor de Navees and later in Morpho de Grenier.
-Another version for the name of the village, wants the village to be called Agridia, because of the abundant wild goats (agrins) that once existed in the area.
+According to the Great Cypriot Encyclopedia, the word "agridia" means "estates".
+So the village got its name when it was granted as a property to the Frankish priest Julius.
+The French traveler Mas Latri and Florios Voustronios, as Karouzis states, report that Agridia had many owners over time.
+More specifically, at the end of the 13th century, in 1287, it was owned by Jian de Verny, while in the 15th century, it first belonged to Sor de Naves and later to Morpho de Grenier.
+Another version of the name of the village, states that the village was called Agridia, due to the abundant wild goats (agrina) that once existed in the area.

 In 1881 the village numbered 116 permanent residents.
 These inhabitants increased to 557 by 1973.
 Then, starting in 1982, they began to decline to 292 to reach the village today to number 125 inhabitants.Photo: George Papageorgiou